 Dr. ERIC DING is an epidemiologist, nutritionist, and clinical trialist at Harvard School of Public Health.
 He is also Director of Epidemiology with Microclinic International, and a Soros Fellow.

-His work focuses on the intersection of randomized interventions for obesity translation, obesity/nutritional risk factors for chronic diseases, comparative risk and cost burdens, social networks on health behaviors, and social media technology for health.
+His work focuses on the intersection of randomized interventions for obesity/diabetes prevention, obesity/nutritional risk factors for chronic diseases, comparative risk and cost burdens, social networks on health behaviors, and social media technology for health.
 He has published in leading journals, including the New England Journal of Medicine, Journal of the American Medical Association, The Lancet, and Health Policy.
-His 70+ publications have received over 3200 external citations.
+His 75+ publications have received over 3800 external citations.
 As Director of Epidemiology at Microclinic International, he is the co-Principal Investigator of several randomized controlled trials of social network interventions against obesity and diabetes in the U.S. and abroad.
 Altogether, his competitively awarded research projects have been financed with over $8 million in funding.

 A Google Tech Talk keynote speaker, a World Economic Forum Global Shaper, he has also served as: consultant for the World Health Organization, adviser to the European Commission (EC), moderator and planning committee member of the EC summit- FP7* Diabesity, advisor to the Slovenian Ministry of Health, judge for the annual VH1 Do Something Awards, and member of the WHO’s Global Burden of Disease Project and US Disease Burden Collaboration.